bencap/nba-vis/README.md

 <b> Running the GUI </b>

-download files, and run gui.py by executing python gui.py
+download files, and run gui.py by executing
+'python gui.py'

 <b> Accessing Data </b>

-data relevant to this visualization and in the expected format is contained in the data folder. original shooting data can be downloaded here: https://github.com/toddwschneider/nba-shots-db and then put into the proper format by executing python split_on_season.py shots.csv
+data relevant to this visualization and in the expected format is contained in the data folder. original shooting data can be downloaded here: https://github.com/toddwschneider/nba-shots-db follow instructions to download, then export to csv with psql.
+Put into proper format by executing 'python split_on_season.py shots.csv'

 <b> Player Information </b>